frank113/R202/README.md

 # Acknowledgements

-I owuld like to thank the following individuals:
+I would like to thank the following individuals:

 + Professor Rebecca Nugent
 + Professor Gordon Weinberg